-The Connecticut wrongful termination lawyers at Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C offer personalized attention when you need it most.
+The Connecticut wrongful termination lawyers at Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C. offer personalized attention when you need it most.
 We have over 40 years of experience successfully helping clients navigate employment law.
 If you have been mistreated and feel you were wrongfully terminated from your job, we want to help.

 Connecticut is an At-Will Employment State

-Many let go feel they were wrongfully terminated.
-But what is “wrongful termination?”
 Connecticut is an at-will employment state.
-This means the employer may fire an employee for any reason or no reason, so long as it’s not an illegal reason.
-Does this mean you are out of luck?
-No, it does not.
+This means the employer may fire an employee for any reason or no reason at all, so long as it is not an illegal reason.
+Connecticut recognizes there are circumstances that can make a termination illegal.
+Those circumstances include:

 Discrimination

 You cannot be fired from your job because of discrimination.
-Illegal employment discrimination occurs when you are treated differently than others because of your race, color, religion, age, sex, pregnancy, sexual orientation, gender identity or expression, marital status, national origin, ancestry or disability.
+Illegal employment discrimination occurs when you are treated differently than others because of your race, color, religion, age, sex, pregnancy, sexual orientation, gender identity or expression, marital status, national origin, ancestry, or disability.

 Retaliation

 You cannot be fired from your job because of retaliation.
-Retaliation is being punished for speaking out against or refusing to participate in any form of unlawful discrimination, or other unlawful acts.
+Retaliation is being terminated or punished for speaking out against or refusing to participate in any form of unlawful discrimination, or other unlawful acts.
 For example, if you see a colleague being harassed or treated differently because of his race and intervene to protect him, you cannot be fired for opposing that discrimination.

 Public Policy Violations